 Although lasers now perform everyday miracles, light retains its eternal allure.
 “For the rest of my life,” Einstein said, “I will reflect on what light is.”
 Light explores and celebrates such curiosity.

+In the summer of 1964, 700 college students pulled off “the most successful social experiment in this country’s history.”
 Freedom Summer was unique neither for its violence nor its daring.
 Freedom Summer stands out because of its spirit.
-Some 700 volunteers, who had no personal stake in the freedom of blacks in Mississippi, came to the state.
+The men and women of Freedom Summer, who had no personal stake in the lives of blacks in Mississippi, came to the state.
 They lived on the “black side” of towns.
 They taught in Freedom Schools, urging kids to ask questions Mississippi had trained them to fear.
 And despite hundreds of arrests, dozens of beatings, and three murders, the volunteers prevailed.
 They did not change Mississippi overnight, but in their own language, they “cracked” it.
 The next year, the Voting Rights Act was signed.
 Within six months, 60 percent of blacks in Mississippi could vote, up from just seven percent before Freedom Summer.